 Change the third paragraph as follows:

 The format of the control trailer depends on the value of the TXVECTOR parameter CT_TYPE.
 Table 28 defines the control trailer format when the CT_TYPE parameter is equal to CTS_DTS.
 Table 29 defines the control trailer format when the CT_TYPE parameter is equal to GRANT_RTS_CTS2self.
+Table 30 defines the control trailer format when the CT_TYPE parameter is equal to GRANT.

 Change Table 28-30 as follows.
 (Move all the CTCS fields to the end of the control trailer for table 26 – 27)